 In addition, you can also set other security settings that require your employees to check out documents before editing, view all revisions made to a document and even return a document to its original state with one click.

-From blog writers to media specialists, there are many kinds of business users working behind the scenes to optimize your company’s content strategy.
+Many business users work behind the scenes from blog writers to media specialists to optimize your company’s content strategy.
 A successful one requires timely approvals, edits, and feedback from your staff.
-If you’re relying on a network of disparate folders to deliver robust content control, you’ll likely fall short.
-It can be difficult to discern who’s touched the document, how many times it’s been reviewed, and if the version you’re looking at is even the most recent one.
+You’ll likely fall short if you’re relying on a network of disparate folders to deliver robust content management.
+It can be challenging to discern who’s touched the document, how many times it’s been reviewed, and if the version you’re looking at is even the most recent.

-When you invest in SharePoint, you have immediate answers to all of these questions and more.
+Investing in SharePoint gives you immediate answers to these questions and more.
 Users can create and submit content for approval in seconds.
-If you pre-schedule your content to go live on your intranet or internet sites at a certain time, this means you never have to wonder if your post or article has gone through the required review stages beforehand.
-If you’re a global company with multilingual content, SharePoint is also up to this task.
+Suppose you pre-schedule your content to go live on your SharePoint intranet or internet sites at a particular time.
+In that case, you never have to wonder if your post or article has undergone the required review stages beforehand.
+SharePoint is up to this task if you’re a global company with multilingual content management needs.

 The software includes document library templates that help you navigate between an original document and its multiple translations with ease.

 Suddenly, neither person knows which version is the most accurate, as neither document is complete.
-SharePoint features version controls that track every single edit made to a document, along with the time it occurred and the person responsible.
-Moreover, only one person can access the file at a time to prevent duplicate work.
+SharePoint features version controls that track every edit made to a copy, the time it occurred, and the person responsible.
+Moreover, only one person can access the file simultaneously to prevent duplicate work.
 Co-workers can share files and updates in real-time, improving their collaborative efforts.

-When they aren’t spinning their wheels looking for the data they need, they’re able to devote more time to their core responsibilities.
+When they aren’t spinning their wheels looking for the data they need, they can devote more time to their core responsibilities.

 - Application management features